Huguitis/aoi.js-documentation/src/functions/Util/isGuildDeafened.md

 ---
-title: $isServerDeafened
+title: $isGuildDeafened
-description: $isServerDeafened is similar but not to confuse with `$isDeafen`, this will check if the user is server deafened.
+description: $isGuildDeafened is similar but not to confuse with `$isDeafen`, this will check if the user is server deafened.
-id: isServerDeafened
+id: isGuildDeafened
 ---

 `$isServerDeafened` is similar but not to confuse with `$isDeafen`, this will check if the user is server deafened.